LaMP-Cap: Personalized Figure Caption Generation With Multimodal Figure Profiles: Related Work

 \paragraph{Figure Caption Generation.} Figure caption generation requires models to understand both the visual content and the broader context~\cite{kantharaj-etal-2022-chart,wang2024charxiv,hu2024mplug,obeid-hoque-2020-chart}.
 Early approaches, like \textsc{FigCAP} and the initial version of \textsc{SciCap}, relied solely on figure images as input~\cite{chen2020figure,hsu-etal-2021-scicap-generating}.
 Researchers soon realized this was insufficient and began incorporating additional context, such as figure-mentioning paragraphs and even the document's title or abstract~\cite{huang-etal-2023-summaries,yang2024scicap+,stokes2022striking}.
 Despite this progress, prior work often overlooked personalization.
 Although studies noted that users often need captions tailored to their style or domain~\cite{hsu2025large,huang-etal-2023-summaries}, none of these approaches explicitly provided source-target pairs that capture the specific generation context needed for models to learn personalized styles.
 A few studies have explored creative personalization of image captions~\cite{Shuster2019-mi, Anantha-Ramakrishnan2025-je}, but these approaches relied on explicit style inputs, making them dependent on user-provided style descriptions.

-\paragraph{Personalized LLMs.} Personalization of LLMs has gained attention, primarily in two directions~\cite{zhang2024personalization}: {\em (i)} personalized text generation, which adapts generated text to specific contexts, and {\em (ii)} downstream task personalization, which enhances targeted applications like recommendation systems.
-Our work focuses on the first direction.
+\paragraph{Personalized LLMs.} Personalization of LLMs has gained attention~\cite{zhang2024personalization}, primarily in two directions: {\em (i)} personalized text generation (tailoring generated text for specific contexts) and {\em (ii)} downstream task personalization (enhancing targeted applications like recommendation systems).
+We focus on the first direction, defining the personalization target as a \textit{group} of users---all co-authors of a paper---rather than individuals.
+Prior work, such as the LaMP-5 task~\cite{salemi-etal-2024-lamp} on Personalized Scholarly Title Generation, has also treated a paper's author group as a single entity for personalization.
 Most prior work in this space has been centered on text-only settings (\S\ref{sec:intro}).
 For example, \textsc{LaMP} included tasks such as news headline generation and email subject creation---relying exclusively on text-based inputs and profiles~\cite{salemi-etal-2024-lamp}.
 How these approaches extend to multimodal scenarios remains an open question.